-Tutorial: Azure Active Directory integration with ZenQMS
+Tutorial: Azure AD SSO integration with ZenQMS

-- You can manage your accounts in one central location - the Azure portal.
+- Manage your accounts in one central location - the Azure portal.

 To configure Azure AD integration with ZenQMS, you need the following items:

-- A ZenQMS single sign-on enabled subscription
+- ZenQMS single sign-on enabled subscription.

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD single sign-on in a test environment.

-Adding ZenQMS from the gallery
+Add ZenQMS from the gallery

 To configure the integration of ZenQMS into Azure AD, you need to add ZenQMS from the gallery to your list of managed SaaS apps.